Why Is Tummy Time So Important for Your Newborn Baby?

 How to Do Tummy Time

 Tummy time can be slightly different for newborns and older babies.
-Read on to find out more about the specific tummy time techniques.
+Read on to find out how to do tummy time with a newborn and an older baby, including tips and positions to try.

 Tummy Time for Newborns